Hugh Crawford (1813 ship): Career

-On 20 November 1823 she was at St Helena, on her way back to England from Valparaiso.
-She arrived at London on 15 January 1824 with Wilson, master.
-On 5 December 1824 she was at Portsmouth on her way to New South Wales with Langdon, master.
-She arrived at the Cape Verde islands on 31 December and left for New South Wales on 4 January 1825.
+On 5 December 1824, Hugh Crawford was at Portsmouth on her way to New South Wales with Langdon, master.
+She arrived at the Cape Verde islands on 31 December, and left for New South Wales on 4 January 1825.
 She arrived at Sydney on Sunday 3 April.
 She had carried 57 settlers, five of whom disembarked at Van Diemen's Land.
 She also brought 122 sheep and eight head of horned cattle.